 - Determination: The world can be harsh at times and not everything will simply be handed to your child.
 A determined person will meet obstacles or even get thrown off their path, but opt to continue pursuing their goals.
 Pushing past those hurdles will create a more confident individual that understands achieving success takes hard work and perseverance.

-- Honor: Being honorable means doing the right thing even it’s the harder choice.
+- Honor: Being honorable means doing the right thing even if it’s the harder choice.
 As pertaining to modern times to have honor is to remember that while others might choose dishonest methods, the best course of life is to live honestly and with substance without worry of appearance.
 Living a life with honor means treating friend and foe alike with respect and holding yourself accountable.

 - Courage: Sometimes the only thing holding a person back from achieving greatness is their own fear.
 It’s ok to let your child try something and fail.
-This aids in building courage to try again until they achieve their goals.
+This aids in building the courage to try again until they achieve their goals.
 Often courage is a small voice crowded by doubt.
 Encourage your child to listen to their inner voice, trust their instincts, and strive to exceed their limitations.

 - Discipline: Children need to be reminded that they can’t always have what they want when they want it.
-Learning discipline will help your child them see the value of sacrifice and have deeper appreciation of their accomplishments.
+Learning discipline will help your child see the value of sacrifice and have a deeper appreciation of their accomplishments.

 Be sure to lead by example.
 Have family dinners with healthy choices.
 Take bike rides or participate in physical activities together.
 Show compassion towards others by donating time or goods to those in need.
 Always challenge yourself to do better, to be better.
-Your children will follow suit as they become modern day warriors.
+Your children will follow suit as they become modern-day warriors.